thibaultyou/prompt-library/prompts/software_specification_generator/view.md

 ### ✏️ One-line Description

-**Creates comprehensive software specifications based on user requirements and interactive review**
+**Creates comprehensive software specifications based on user requirements**

 ### 📄 Description

-This prompt guides an AI assistant through the process of generating detailed software specifications.
-It involves analyzing user requirements, conducting an interactive review, and producing a structured specification document covering various aspects of software development.
+This prompt guides the AI in generating detailed software specifications through an interactive process with the user.
+It analyzes user requirements, asks clarifying questions, and produces a structured spec document covering all aspects of the software project.

 ### 🔧 Variables